 Introducing....
 CVH's newest addition!

-Our new therapeutic laser is helpful in assisting in the healing of everything from routine surgical sites to acute orthopedic and soft tissue injuries.
+Our new therapeutic laser is helpful in assisting the healing of everything from routine surgical sites to acute orthopedic and soft tissue injuries.
 Even gingivitis/stomatitis and ear infections can benefit from laser therapy.
 Call to schedule a session for your pet today!

 1. Due to the increase in no-show and last minute cancellations, a $30 no-show fee will be charged for missed appointments.
 We hate to implement this, but every no-show was a time we could have accepted a same-day sick pet appointment request.